clorenz7/rl_ex/experiments/A3C/README.md

 - I used the Adam optimizer
 - I implemented a thread lock on the global agent when backpropagating and updating parameters
-- I turned the learning rate down to 1e-4
+- I turned the learning rate down to 1e-4 since Adam has a momentum term and momentum was not used in the original paper.
 - I did not end episodes on loss of life.
-This was suggested in follow up work, and I think it simplified my code and made it easier to train.
+This was suggested in follow up work, and I think it simplified my code and made training more stable.
 - I did not utilize an annealing learning rate scheduler.
 - Gradient norm clipping was set to 50 (as seen in a few open source implementations)
 - I used 6 threads instead of 4, 8, of 16 since the M2 has 8 cores and I needed to run other programs.